With 5 cameras, the Nokia 9 PureView is designed to be a photographer's sidekick

 Here are two images compared with those from the Google Pixel 3 XL.
 The Pixel cranks up the colors on the image of the car, which makes it a strong photo, but the Nokia 9 holds its own, and you may prefer its more natural tones.
 I much prefer the Nokia 9 photo of the tree and the sun.
 It’s a tricky shot for most phones, and the Nokia 9’s original image was dark, but I was able to brighten it up in Lightroom, and I think the photo looks better than the Pixel’s.

 Where the Pixel and some other phones may win out is with subjects that move a lot, or when you have shaky hands.
-There’s no optical image stabilization on the Nokia 9, and I noticed it struggled with the dog moving around, as the images were blurry.
+There’s no optical image stabilization on the Nokia 9, so you have to be extra still for low light.
+The camera shutter is also not as fast, so it struggles with the dog moving around, as the images were blurry.

 But the Nokia 9’s biggest issue is the processing time it takes to compile the images.
 You get a preview that you can look at — and you can keep taking photos if you want — but if you want to quickly jump in to edit a photo right after capturing it, be prepared to wait up to 30 seconds to a minute.
 I was okay with waiting most of the time if it meant getting a more detailed photo, but it may be a deal-breaker to some.

-Note: Update: Thanks to a week of exclusive early access, I was able to extensively test out the camera.
-Here are the first photos from the Nokia 9.